Reuh/anselme/REFERENCE.md

 Will correctly resumes from the last set checkpoint, and write "b" and "c":
 ~ f
+f! can also be used for the exact same result.

 Function can always be restarted from the begining using parantheses:
 ~ f()